Stockman-Jr/Creative-Spark/README.md

   * The full view of the post is displayed in a bootstrap modal, and features a larger preview of the artwork, more information, a favourite button and a comment section.
   * Provided that the user is authenticated, they can add a post to favourites by clicking on the favourite button.
 The user can also add comments.
-  * Comments will be displayed directly upon submit without page refresh.
+  * Comments will be displayed directly upon submission without page refresh.
-  * If user is not authenticated, they can view comments for that posts but the comment form is replaced with text including links to sign in page and sign up page.
+  * If the user is not authenticated, they can view comments for that posts but the comment form is replaced with text including links to sign in page and sign up page.
   ![Unauth Modal](assets/images/unauth-modal.png)
 ---
 #### User Profiles
-  * Registered members will have access to their own profile page, well as
-   other users profile pages.
+  * Registered members will have access to their own profile page, as well as other users profile pages.
   * The logged in users personal profile page is accessible in the user menu in the top right corner, and links to other users profile pages are provided throughout the application.
-  For example when looking at your or others favourite posts, browsing posts and viewing full posts.
+  For example when looking at your own or others favourite posts, browsing posts and viewing full posts.
-  * All profile pages includes a simple navigation with links to two galleries, a gallery displaying the users uploaded posts and one to show the users favourited posts.
+  * All profile pages includes a simple navigation with links to two galleries: a gallery displaying the users uploaded posts and one to show the users favourited posts.
   ![Profile Nav](assets/images/user-profile-nav.png)
   ![Profile Post](assets/images/user-profile-posts.png)
-  * The logged in users personal profile page will include two interactable icon links, a trashcan which allows the user to delete their posts and an edit icon which allows the user to update their post.
+  * The logged in users personal profile page will include two interactable icon links: a trashcan which allows the user to delete their posts, and an edit icon which allows the user to update their post.
   * Clicking the delete button will open a modal where the user can confirm to delete the post
   ![Delete Post](assets/images/delete-post.png)
   * Comments belonging to an individual post can be viewed in a modal by clicking the "View Comments" button.
   ![Comments Modal](assets/images/profile-view-comments.png)
-  * The purpose of profile pages are to allow easy access to the users uploaded content to view, edit and delete
+  * The purpose of profile pages are to allow easy access to the users own uploaded content to view, edit or delete
----

 ### Future Features
-  * If provided more time, I would have wanted to create a "Winners" page, which would feature the most liked posts from every drawing challenge that's ended.
+  * If provided more time, I would have wanted to create a "Winners" page, which would feature the most liked posts from every drawing challenge that has ended.
   * Give users options to personalize their profile page, for example changing their profile picture and adding a bio.
   * More account configuration and authentication features.